 With my approach, students start with general exercises, like Lifting The Sky, that are holistic and work on everything.
 In fact, I discourage fresh beginners from trying to target specific problems.
 It’s more important to let the body’s natural healing intelligence decide what order to heal things.

 This is in line with the principles of Chinese medicine.
 Although you may THINK your problem is in your knee, for example, the underlying problem may be somewhere else, like your Liver Meridian.
 An acupuncturist will do a thorough diagnosis to get to the bottom of this.

 With Qigong, we let the Qi naturally flow where it needs to go.
 In other words, rather than try to specifically fix the knee, we do holistic exercises to maximize all of the body’s healing ability.

 Later, we can also add targeted exercises, but not before we establish a solid practice of general and holistic exercises.

 If you have a question for me, then go ahead and ask in the comments below.
 I’ll answer your question in next month’s edition of “Ask Sifu Anthony”Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.